felipefontoura/deepseek-local/README.md

 To run the DeepSeek-R1 14B model:

-1. Run Ollama Server
+1. Start the Ollama Server:

 ```bash
 ollama serve
 ```

-2. Install and run model
+2. Install and run the model:

 ```bash
 ollama run deepseek-r1:14b
 ```

-## Using DeepSeek-R1 on Docker
+## Using DeepSeek-R1 with Docker

 1. Build and start the Ollama server container: